pridiuksson/500cvs/project_backlog.md

     chmod +x 01-setup-infra.sh
     ./01-setup-infra.sh
     ```
-*   **Success Criteria:** I will monitor the terminal output for success messages for each step.
+*   **Success Criteria:** I will monitor the terminal output for success or "already exists" messages for each step.
 The script completes successfully when the final command exits with code 0.
 *   **Troubleshooting:** If the script fails, I will examine the error messages and attempt to fix the issue.
-Common issues include permissions errors or resources already existing.
+Common issues include permissions errors or the need to enable billing.

 ---

 ### **Epic 2: Application Source Code Generation**
-**Goal:** Generate the complete, correct, and deployable source code for the serverless RAG application.
+**Goal:** Generate the complete, correct, and deployable source code for the serverless RAG application using Genkit.

 #### **Agent Task 2.1: Initialize Project & Dependencies**
 *   **My Task:** Initialize the local project structure, create a `.gitignore` file, and install all necessary dependencies.
 *   **[Execution] Commands to run in Terminal:**
     ```bash
     # Create a .gitignore file
+    echo "node_modules
+lib
-    echo "node_modules" > .gitignore
+.DS_Store" > .gitignore

     # Create a package.json file with all dependencies
     echo '{